 In 2005 the community constructed the Rewa Eco-lodge so that they could establish a sustainable eco-tourism business that is owned and operated by the village.
-The lodge itself is situated on the river bank overlooking the Rewa River.
+The lodge itself is situated on the river bank overlooking the Rewa River with views down river to the Rupununi River.
 Along the river bank tables and benches offer a relaxing location to enjoy the river.
 The grassed clearing in the rainforest houses three benabs and six cabins.
 The largest benab is the kitchen and dining area, with an outlook to the river.
 Accommodation is in two benabs each with two bedrooms and a large patio with hammocks for relaxing with shared bathrooms; and six individual cabins.